jonfinerty/website/_posts/2018-11-28-the-competent-developer.markdown

 tagline: A developer should be able to...
 ---

-> A developer should be able to improve legacy, plan an architecture, write a ticket, run a release, understand users, give feedback, receive feedback, optimise, hack it, build infrastructure, abstract away detail, pair, act alone, challenge requirements, chair a meeting, pitch the product value, document, hire, refactor, release, rollback.
+> A developer should[^caveat] be able to improve legacy, plan an architecture, write a ticket, run a release, understand users, give feedback, receive feedback, optimise, hack it, build infrastructure, abstract away detail, pair, act alone, challenge requirements, chair a meeting, pitch the product value, document, hire, refactor, release, rollback.
 Specialisation is for insects.

-Inspired[^caveat] by Robert Heinlein’s [competent man](https://en.wikipedia.org/wiki/Competent_man)
+Inspired by Robert Heinlein’s [competent man](https://en.wikipedia.org/wiki/Competent_man)

 #### Notes